Miami Construction Accident Lawyer

-According to the Department of Labor and the Occupational Safety & Health Administration (OSHA), approximately 5,000 fatal incidents occur on construction sites every year.
+Per the Department of Labor and the Occupational Safety & Health Administration (OSHA), approximately 5,000 fatal incidents occur on construction sites every year.
 That's about 1 in 5 of all workplace fatalities nationwide.
 Thousands more are injured on sites annually, lending a harsh irony to the phrase "safety first."
-Workers and their families turn to Stewart Tilghman Fox Bianchi & Cain, P.A. when they suffer injuries or wrongful death in a construction accident.
+Workers and their families turn to Stewart Tilghman Fox Bianchi & Cain when they are hurt or suffer the loss of a loved one in a fatal construction accident.

 - Securing hundreds of millions since 1984

 - Focusing all of our resources on a small number of cases

 If you were injured while working on a dangerous site, our construction accident lawyers in South Florida can help fight for your right to compensation.
 Our approach to representation is simple: focus on the most severe and complex cases, pouring every necessary resource into helping you get the verdict or settlement you deserve.
 We've successfully represented clients in many jurisdictions, including all over Florida, the U.S., and the globe—from England to Peru.

 Call (305) 770-6335 for a free consultation.
 We can help you get answers!